connorbode/filestoragevm/TOKENOMICS.md

 1. The NodeID was indeed validating the Subnet during the staking period.
 This is done by checking the P-Chain to verify that, for every 5 minute interval, the NodeID was there and validating.
 1. The reward period is over.

+At the moment there is a fixed reward of 1 token per second staked.
+In a real deployment, the reward would have to be a function of many different factors to make the economy sustainable.

 Current problems with staking: